liferay/liferay-plugins/portlets/knowledge-base-portlet/readme/6.2/BREAKING_CHANGES.markdown

-# What are the Breaking Changes for Liferay 7.0?
+# What are the Breaking Changes for Knowledge Base?

 This document presents a chronological list of changes that break existing functionality, APIs, or contracts with third party Liferay developers or users.